Apooorv-dell/Apooorv-dell/README.md

-- 👋 Hi, I’m @Apooorv
+- 👋 Hi, I’m @Apoorv
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning  javascript
+- 🌱 I am a full stack developer with knowledge of frontend-framework react.js and backend with node js
-- 💞️ I’m looking to collaborate on front end web development projects
+- 💞️ I’m looking to collaborate on front-end and full stack  web development projects
 - 📫  you can contact me on my email apoorair1@gmail.com

 <!---